rahulshankariyer/PortolioProject/README.md

 ### Conclusion

-Whether compared by country or date, one can infer that the Number of Covid Vaccinations is directly proportional to the Number of Cases & Deaths
+Whether compared by country or date, one can infer that the Number of Covid Vaccinations is directly proportional to the Number of Cases & Deaths, ie, the Number of Covid Vaccinations increases with the Number of Cases & Deaths

 ## Project 4 (Python)